Yendric/geny/README.md

 #### Creating content

-Content files use markdown should start with a header, which is defined by a yaml block surrounded by `---` at the top of the file.
+Content files use markdown and should start with a header, which is defined by a yaml block surrounded by `---` at the top of the file.
 There is one required field: `template`.
 It field should contain the name of the template to use for rendering the content (without .html).

 Other fields can be defined as desired, and can be referenced in templates using `{{ .MetaData.<field> }}`